-If you’re going to buy a postcard make sure it features one of Bournemouth's two iconic piers and you can tick ‘Being Original’ off your holiday to-do list.
+If you’re going to buy a postcard, make sure it features one of Bournemouth's two iconic piers and you can tick ‘Being Original’ off your holiday to-do list.
 Bournemouth Pier is the biggest of the two.
-Walk to its tip and survey the kingdom of Bournemouth behind you and the seven miles of sand stretching along the coast.
+Walk to its tip and survey the kingdom of Bournemouth behind you, as well as the seven miles of sand stretching along the coast.
 The

 idiotic brave can zip line back over the waves.

+Next on our list of things to do in Bournemouth, we have Studland Bay.
 Skip the traffic and take a wee ride on a ferry for that ultimate holiday feeling.
 We're talking about that novel feeling invoked when you’re doing something purely because 'we’re on holiday!’
-The chain ferry connecting Sandbank to Studland Bay is just five minutes and you end on three miles of sand dunes to caper about in.
+The chain ferry connecting Sandbank to Studland Bay is just five minutes, and you end on three miles of sand dunes to caper about in.
 The beach at Stundland Bay is a haven for water sports aficionados and naturists alike (we

 do don’t recommend partaking in these hobbies at the same time).
 Book in advance to secure a table at Shell Bay and feast on fresh oysters as you overlook the sea and hopefully your favourite person.